solid/user-stories/README.md

 They are all welcome in this repository.

 # Solid User
+* As a Solid user I want to know when I am a Solid user and how so that I am able to be in control and actively consent
+* As a Solid user I want to know when software services I user stop being Solid compliants so that I can be in control through leaving software services when they change from what I originally was informed that they were.
+* As a Solid user I want to know who is responsible for which software service so that I can hold parites resonsible when the services go wrong.
+* As a Solid user I want to know under which jurisdiction sofware services fall so that I can be in control and actively consent
+* As a Solid user I want to know which sofware services are provided to me under jurisdictions where I can vote directly or which have have binding relevant agreements with a jurisdiction where I can vote so that I can opt for services that I can hold accountable more easily.
+* As a Solid user I want to be able to use Solid independently of any single legal entity that I do not have influence over so that I can be in control
+* As a Solid user I want to know what my options are and how they change over time so that I can be in control

 ## Solid Identity Users
 * As a Solid user I want to be able to identify myself online so that others can trust me in online interactions